 Exams and Grading

 - Assignments: 50%.
-It is not necessary for you to get a full score on the assignments; any score above 80% is considered a passing score.
+You need not get a full score on the assignments; any score above 80% is considered a passing score.

 - Final exam: 50%